fredmoseley/fullcourt-ai/draft/draft_prompt.md

 - Identify statistical category strengths/weaknesses.
 - Recommend optimal draft targets to balance and strengthen the roster.
 - In the first 5 rounds avoid players that have played less than 65 games in atleast 2 of their last 3 seasons.
+- When selecting between comparable players, prioritize the Forward position due to its scarcity over other positions.

 ### Output Format
 - Concise recommendations for each pick.